-The Coordinator will:

-Role of the Coordinator lead the development of RE

-throughout the school

-provide guidance and support to all staff

-keep up to date with new

-developments and resources

-review and monitor teaching and

-learning

-ensure planning is cross-curricular

-where relevant

-develop the teaching of RE through

-the use of different teaching and

-learning styles

-Differentiation Teachers will ensure planning is

-differentiated to include children of all abilities.

-We differentiate by:

-setting open ended tasks

-setting tasks of increasing

-challenge

-developing our and the children's

-questioning skills

-Assessment and Recording We assess children's progress through

-ongoing informal observation and

-questioning, and assessing end of unit

-tasks.
-Assessment supports teaching and

-learning and informs future planning.

-Effectiveness We believe this policy will be effective

-only if we ensure consistency across that

-school by regular monitoring.
-Monitoring

-will happen in liaison with class teachers,

-the Coordinator, Headteacher, governors and link schools.

-una iink schools.
+Role of the Subject Lead The Subject Lead will: lead the development of RE throughout the schools provide guidance and support to all staff keep up to date with new developments and resources review and monitor teaching and learning ensure planning is cross-curricular where relevant develop the teaching of RE through the use of different teaching and learning styles Teachers will ensure planning is Differentiation Teachers will ensure planning is differentiated to include children of all abilities.
+We differentiate by: setting open ended tasks setting tasks of increasing challenge developing our and the children's questioning skills Assessment and Recording We assess children's progress through ongoing informal observation and questioning, and assessing end of unit tasks.
+Assessment supports teaching and learning and informs future planning.
+Effectiveness We believe this policy will be effective only if we ensure consistency across that school by regular monitoring.
+Monitoring will happen in liaison with class teachers, the Coordinator, Headteacher, governors and link schools.

-E Ricca, November 2015
+E Ricca, July 2019

-Date adopted by Governors: December 2015
+Date adopted by Governors: July 2019